Diego-Alanis-Resendiz/networkplus-learning-journey/course-notes/Testing Obsidian Cloning. Troubleshooting.md

 Then I received another error ("cloning into fatal protocol https is not supported") and I was able to resolve this by restarting the application and checking the remote url and realizing I had added an additional blank space before the url (e.g " https://")

-Now I am getting an author identity unknown error
+Now I am getting an author identity unknown error. ![[Pasted image 20250715233906.png]]

+To get rid of this error I opened up git and followed the instructions.
+The used the command "git config --list" to ensure my new user.email and user.name changes were made.
+Then I restarted git and attempted to run  Git: Commit-and-Sync

+Yippee this time we were successful